CodeDead/DeadHash/README.md

 # DeadHash
 DeadHash is a freeware utility to calculate file hashes.

-This GitHub repository has been created to allow user to view, edit and share the code behind DeadLock.
-DeadLock is licensed under the GPL V3, so please follow the rules ;).
+This GitHub repository has been created to allow user to view, edit and share the code behind DeadHash.
+DeadHash is licensed under the GPL V3, so please follow the rules ;).

 Requirements in order to build DeadLock: